-Search partner targeting is a classic example of an on-by-default setting which warrants scrutiny.
-While we might expect similar performance between search partners and Google search, a recent analysis by our data science team tells a different story.
+Search partner targeting is an on-by-default setting in Google Ads that can lead to budget being wasted on low quality traffic.
+We might reasonably expect to see similar performance between search partner sites and the Google search network, but a recent analysis by our data science team tells a different story.

-Before we jump into the research and some useful nuances in optimising search partners, let’s quickly recap the basics.
+Before we jump into the research (and share some nuances to consider when optimising search partners), we should quickly recap the basics of search partner targeting.

 What are search partners?

-Searches that happen on sites other than Google itself fall into the “search partner” category.
-There are more than we might imagine!
+All searches that happen on sites other than Google itself fall into the search partner category.
+This means there are more than we might first imagine.

-First, there are sites such as YouTube and Amazon that embed ads from Google after a visitor searches for a video or product.
-Then there are large websites like The Guardian or W3Schools that use Google Custom Search Engine (CSE) to power their site searches.
+Sites like YouTube and Amazon embed ads from Google after a visitor searches for a video or product.
+Other large websites like The Guardian or W3Schools use Google Custom Search Engine (CSE) to power their site searches.

-Currently, there are 273,396 live websites using Google Custom Search.
+As of writing, there are 250,791 live websites using Google Custom Search.
 That’s a lot of potential search partners!
 Given the scale of search partners, we wanted to find out to what extent they are a worthwhile investment.

 Search partner data analysis

-We looked at a large dataset of accounts that have not used any Opteo Improvements to make sure that the data is a true representation of real-world Google ads accounts.
-We then filtered the dataset so that we were left with over 10,000 Google Ads accounts with 10 or more conversions in both Google Search and search partners.
+We looked at a large dataset of accounts that have not used Opteo before (to make sure that the data is a true representation of real-world Google ads accounts).
+We then filtered the dataset so that we were left with around 10,000 Google Ads accounts with at least 10 conversions via the Google Search network and search partner sites.

-Looking at the difference in CPA between Search and search partners, the median difference puts search partner conversions at ~7% more expensive than the equivalent search conversion for the same account.
+Looking at the difference in CPA between the Google Search network and search partner sites, the median difference puts search partner conversions at around 7% more expensive than the equivalent search conversion via the Google Search network.

 We plotted the differences in CPA on the histogram above.
 The distribution has a slight positive skew and a central tendency but also some surprisingly long tails.
 In other words, search partner performance can vary wildly, as such, we should keep an eye on it.
 Let’s look at how to evaluate and optimise search partners for your accounts.